Buying a used car was one of the scariest purchases I’ve ever made, but I knew it was time for another car.

-2. A good dealer prints up the CARFAX Report for you.
+2. A Good Dealer Prints up the CARFAX Report for You

 This will tell you if the car has been in any accidents, any mechanic work that has been done on it, how much mileage was reported at the last odometer reading and more.

 It will also alert you if a car has a salvaged title — meaning, if the car was in a major accident and was basically rebuilt.

-3. Check the engine and learn the basics.
+3. Check the Engine and Learn the Basics

 I looked under the hood, but I didn’t know what I was looking at.
 I essentially just checked for the engine, and… it was there.

 When I took it to the mechanic, he popped the hood and revealed a slough of issues.

 Had I spent the 11 minutes watching it, I would’ve saved myself three days worth of arguing and strife.

-4. Take the car to an auto mechanic you trust.
+4. Take the Car to an Auto Mechanic You Trust

 If you still don’t feel confident after learning the basics and checking the engine yourself, have a professional look at it for you.

 I ended up spending double the money and time because the car I bought broke down.
 (Oh, did I mention it was the DAY after I bought it?)
 Skipping this step ended up costing me.

 Splurging upfront to have a trusted professional look at the car will save you in the long run, as you can avoid future repair costs (and a big headache).

-5. Check the Better Business Bureau.
+5. Check the Better Business Bureau